 Nearly $2 billion settlement reached in this credit default swaps antitrust case against the world’s largest banks.

-Labaton Sucharow's complaint follows from ongoing investigations by the U.S. Department of Justice and the European Commission, which recently issued a statement of objections to nearly all of the same defendants regarding the same conduct as alleged by plaintiffs.
+Labaton Sucharow's complaint followed from ongoing investigations by the U.S. Department of Justice and the European Commission, which recently issued a statement of objections to nearly all of the same defendants regarding the same conduct as alleged by plaintiffs.

-The cases have been consolidated and transferred to a single jurisdiction in the Southern District of New York.
+The cases were been consolidated and transferred to a single jurisdiction in the Southern District of New York.
 The Consolidated Amended Complaint was filed on January 31, 2014.
 On September 4, 2014, the court denied in part and granted in part defendant's motions to dismiss, leaving most of the plaintiffs' claims intact.

 In April 2016, the $1.87 billion settlement to resolve the allegations was granted final approval.
 This settlement comes before any settlement with government regulators.